 Experience two days of droving with expert drovers who will match you to your mount.
 Before long you’ll be ambling along on horseback, hearing about life as a drover, feeling the sun on your back and seeing magnificent desert landscapes from gibber plains to sandy creek beds lined with majestic river gums.

 Sunsets, Saddles & Shiraz is a three-night experience, allowing plenty of time for you to become an old hand on the horse.
 And, weather permitting, you’ll also get to sleep under the stars in a swag – just like a true blue drover (tents are available).

 Your adventure includes three nights accommodation (one night Prairie Hotel, two nights swag), two full days in the saddle, all meals and drinks including beer and premium wines with dinner, live entertainment each evening and the Wallaby Watch tour (in search of the rare, elusive but incredibly cute Yellow-footed Rock Wallaby).
 Saddle up!

 The Prairie is known for a delicious and innovative menu of Australian native and feral foods including (for example emu liver pate, kangaroo red wine pies and camel sausages).
 It also serves the finest local tucker including succulent lamb and prime steaks.
 The restaurant is open all day, every day of the year.

-The Prairie Hotel’s accommodation has been designed to be aesthetically pleasing and environmentally friendly; the rooms have a choice of queen and double size beds, with en-suite facilities.
+Standard The Prairie Hotel’s accommodation has been designed to be aesthetically pleasing and environmentally friendly; the rooms have a choice of queen and double size beds, with en-suite facilities.
 There are two executive suites with en-suite facilities including spa.
 All rooms are decorated to compliment the colours of the outback and reflect the environment.